BlazingBeskar/TwitchatKickSender/README.md

 > 🆕 A full **desktop app version** of this tool is now available!

-If you're not comfortable running scripts or using the terminal, check out the new **Kick Chat Connector for Twitchat** — a user-friendly app with a full interface that connects Kick chat to OBS with **zero setup hassle**.
+If you're not comfortable running scripts or using the terminal, check out the new **Kick Chat Connector for Twitchat** — a user-friendly app with a full interface that connects Kick chat to Twitchat with **zero setup hassle**.

 **✅ No terminal**
 **✅ No scripts**